game concept from: https://youtu.be/Tz-AinJGDIM

 # this function returns an array of primitives that can be rendered

-def prefab easing
+def prefab

 # calculate the percentage of the pulse animation that has completed